buttheadbob/MDK-SE/api/VRage.Game.ModAPI.Ingame.IMyCubeBlock.DisassembleRatio.md

 public float DisassembleRatio { get; }
 ```

-Is set in definition Ratio at which is the block disassembled (grinding)
+Is set in definition Ratio at which is the block disassembled (grinding) Bigger values - longer grinding

 ### Returns